 While you may not mind your data available to scores of digital marketeers, what is of grave concern is that the password you use to access the site may also have been compromised.
 And since we do use the same email and password for many other sites, suddenly you are no longer safe.
 The hackers can now sell your data to others who may use it to login surreptitiously to popular sites and get further details about you and build a profile that could eventually lead to major breaches and access to more critical sites such as your bank.

 Prevention is better than cure and a few simple habits may help safeguard your data.

-- Privacy settings: Spend a little time understanding the privacy setting options available in the apps you use and try to be selective about what you do want to be in public domain.
+- Privacy settings: Spend a little time understanding the privacy setting options available in the apps you use and try to be selective about what you do want to be in the public domain.
 Facebook, LinkedIn, and What’s App do offer some settings that can help.
 But the most important thing is not to share too much and give only as little or mandatory.

-- Passwords: Common sense dictates that you have different set of passwords based on the critical nature of the sites and the transactions.
-Anything that has to do with banking and money must be guarded with the most difficult of password.
+- Passwords: Common sense dictates that you have a different set of passwords based on the critical nature of the sites and the transactions.
+Anything that has to do with banking and money must be guarded with the most difficult of passwords.
 Another good habit is to constantly change your password.
 Keep a set of passwords that can be stored in your memory easily and yet are hard to figure out even by people who know you pretty well.

 What action to take